hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/user-management/index.rst

     :language: typescript
     :dedent:

-The SDK automatically leverage this elevated permission for certain endpoints like `listWallets`.
+The SDK automatically leverages this elevated permission for certain endpoints like `listWallets`.

 CanExecuteAsAnyParty
 --------------------